 What Causes Sleep Apnea?

-• Smoking can increase the risks
+• Smoking increases the risks

-• Use of alcohol, sedatives, or tranquilizers
+• Nasal congestion(Use of alcohol, sedatives, or tranquilizers)

 Bullet points briefly listing causes of sleep apnea with a similar icon next to it